Encouraging creativity, innovation, and entrepreneurship in the Greater Upper Valley Region.

-- Studio rentals to monthly members interested in having access to design and fabrication equipment and start-up space.
+- Personal Studio Space for monthly members interested in having access to design and fabrication equipment and start-up space.

 - Special events focused on the arts, manufacturing, innovative technologies and entrepreneurship.

-The Claremont MakerSpace is being developed by TwinState MakerSpaces, Inc., a 501(c)(3) not-for-profit corporation established in 2014.
+The Claremont MakerSpace is operated by TwinState MakerSpaces, Inc., a 501(c)(3) not-for-profit corporation established in 2014.
 TSMS was founded by technologists, artists, educators, tradesmen and lovers of New England with the goal of enriching our communities through collaboration and creativity.

 The Claremont MakerSpace will help anchor the economic and cultural revitalization of Claremont, New Hampshire.
 We are inspired by the Maker Movement that has taken hold nationwide as a vehicle for enhancing entrepreneurship, job development, community development, science and the arts.

 Tours: Want to see what the Claremont MakerSpace is all about?
 Come on by for a tour!
 Regularly scheduled tours run every day at 12:15pm and 6pm.
 You'll learn about all the awesome tools that the CMS offers access to, as well as how membership, classes, and studio spaces work.
 If the standard tour times don't fit your schedule, send us a message at firstname.lastname@example.org and we'll try to find a time that works!